Emanuele64-bit/Homework1---Emanuele-Fusco-P38000338/README.md

 ```sh
 ./docker_build_image.sh <${image_name}>
 ```
-:mag: See the Dockerfile for more details.
+:warning: **Warning:** Be sure that this is the only export path for IGN GAZEBO.
+See the Dockerfile for more details.

 ## :rocket: Bring up Armando
 Once the image is updated, download this repository in the image folder: